 The book is being put together now.
 One of the next tasks is the cover design, which will be in the hands of Stratos, who has designed all the covers to date.
 Watch this space for news on the progress of the production and publication.
 (Ed.)

 Update, November 2019: New Short Stories 11 has now been published and so this opportunity has passed.
-If you still wish to advertise in the book, we could revise the current edition.
-There is an extra blank page available.
 (Enquire)

 Would you like to help fund our current project, Willesden Herald: New Short Stories 11?
 We are open to a limited number of adverts of a literary, bookish or academic nature.
 Enquiries to email@example.com.
 Willesden Herald and Pretend Genius Press are non-profit, volunteer-based ventures.
 We receive no public or other official funding.